arnabmajee/arnabmajee.github.io/index.md

 <div class="intro" markdown="1">
 I am a Postdoctoral Fellow at The University of New Mexico, Albuquerque.
 My current advisors are Prof. Francesca Cavallo at UNM and Dr. Danhong Huang at Sandia National Labs.
 Prior to this, I completed my Ph.D. in Electrical and Computer Engineering from University of Massachusetts Amherst[NanoEnergy & Thermophysics lab](https://netlab.umasscreate.net/) under the supervision of [Prof. Zlatan Aksamija](https://blogs.umass.edu/zlatana/about/).
+I am a Postdoctoral Fellow at The University of New Mexico, Albuquerque.
+My current advisors are Prof. Francesca Cavallo at UNM and Dr. Danhong Huang at Sandia National Labs.
+Prior to this, I completed my Ph.D. in Electrical and Computer Engineering from University of Massachusetts Amherst  [NanoEnergy & Thermophysics lab](https://netlab.umasscreate.net/) under the supervision of [Prof. Zlatan Aksamija](https://blogs.umass.edu/zlatana/about/).

 <div>Currently, I am working on understanding the electrical and thermal transport properties in a CVD-grown graphene on technologically relevant substrates, such as Si and Ge.
 Also, I am working with Dr. Huang to develop computational models based on first-principles to capture non-thermal phonon dynamics interacting with driven conduction electrons.</div>